 Some moms and dads may want to stay hands-free, which might make sense for you if you like wearing your baby in an Ergo or Baby Bjorn.
-If the cost of the Ju Ju Be BFF is out of your range, we also really liked the Jeep Perfect Pockets Backpack Diaper Bag, which is available for around $45.
+If the cost of the Ju Ju Be BFF is out of your range, we also really liked the Jeep Perfect Pockets Backpack Diaper Bag.
 It doesn’t have the versatility in ways to carry it—you can only wear this diaper bag as a backpack.
 It also doesn’t have some of the other unique extras we mentioned in the Ju Ju Be.
 However, it has some other really cool features, such as an easy pop-open wipes case on the side of the bag.
 Simply reach around a grab a wipe—no digging!
 There’s an attached wet bag on the inside for gross, soggy items, a compartment that’s perfect for snacks, an insulated bottle pocket and stroller loops.
 This backpack is sized well for both moms and dads, and the padded straps are very comfortable.
 The 11 pockets in the bag are pretty perfectly placed (hence the name).
 If you need comfort and great storage capabilities over cutesiness, we think you’ll love this backpack too.

 If you need a work-friendly bag

 JJ Cole Satchel